deivitaka/GPhotos/README.md

 So why not share my own take?

-This project will gradually implement all endpoints.
+List of implemented methods:

 - [x] Authentication

-- [ ] Albums
+- [x] Albums
-    - [ ] addEnrichment - Adds an enrichment at a specified position in a defined album.
+    - [x] addEnrichment - Adds an enrichment at a specified position in a defined album.
-    - [ ] batchAddMediaItems - Adds one or more media items in a user's Google Photos library to an album.
+    - [x] batchAddMediaItems - Adds one or more media items in a user's Google Photos library to an album.
-    - [ ] batchRemoveMediaItems - Removes one or more media items from a specified album.
+    - [x] batchRemoveMediaItems - Removes one or more media items from a specified album.
-    - [ ] create - Creates an album in a user's Google Photos library.
+    - [x] create - Creates an album in a user's Google Photos library.
     - [x] get - Returns the album based on the specified albumId.
     - [x] list - Lists all albums shown to a user in the Albums tab of the Google Photos app.
-    - [ ] share - Marks an album as shared and accessible to other users.
+    - [x] share - Marks an album as shared and accessible to other users.
-    - [ ] unshare - Marks a previously shared album as private.
+    - [x] unshare - Marks a previously shared album as private.

-- [ ] Shared albums
+- [x] Shared albums
-    - [ ] get - Returns the album based on the specified shareToken.
+    - [x] get - Returns the album based on the specified shareToken.
-    - [ ] join - Joins a shared album on behalf of the Google Photos user.
+    - [x] join - Joins a shared album on behalf of the Google Photos user.
-    - [ ] leave - Leaves a previously-joined shared album on behalf of the Google Photos user.
+    - [x] leave - Leaves a previously-joined shared album on behalf of the Google Photos user.
-    - [ ] list - Lists all shared albums available in the Sharing tab of the user's Google Photos app.
+    - [x] list - Lists all shared albums available in the Sharing tab of the user's Google Photos app.

 - [ ] MediaItems
     - [ ] batchCreate - Creates one or more media items in a user's Google Photos library.